m4ttsch/omscs-notes-notes/information-security/operating-system-security.md

 When we are looking at the arrangement of a computer system, we first start at the level of hardware.
 At this layer, we have the CPU, physical memory, and other I/O devices.

 Direct use of hardware is really difficult.
-Instead of managing the hardware explicitly, we run a “program” called an **operating system** - such as Linux, Windows, or macOS - that handles the access and management of the low-level hardware resources.
+Instead of managing the hardware explicitly, we run a "program" called an **operating system** - such as Linux, Windows, or macOS - that handles the access and management of the low-level hardware resources.

 The applications that we as users directly deal with - browsers, word processors and the like - sit on top of the operating system and interact with the physical resources through this intermediary.